The infection is caused by a type of bacteria called Helicobacter pylori (H. pylori).

 H. pylori contributes to ulcer formation by increasing acid production, interfering with the stomach's normal defenses against stomach acid, and producing toxins.

-Only 20% of people whose gastritis was caused by H. pylori infection develop symptoms or complications such as a peptic ulcer of the stomach or duodenum.
+Many people whose gastritis is caused by H. pylori infection do not have symptoms or complications such as a peptic ulcer of the stomach or duodenum.

-People who do develop symptoms resulting from H. pylori infection have those typical of gastritis, including indigestion and pain or discomfort in the upper abdomen.
+People who do develop symptoms resulting from H. pylori infection have those that are typical of gastritis, including indigestion Indigestion Indigestion is pain or discomfort in the upper abdomen.
+People may also describe the sensation as gassiness, a sense of fullness, or gnawing or burning.
+The sense of fullness may occur after... read more and pain or discomfort in the upper abdomen.

 Ulcers caused by H. pylori infection cause symptoms similar to ulcers caused by other disorders, including pain in the upper abdomen.

 Sometimes upper endoscopy